30 Ways to Improve School Lunches

 4. Source Health-Focused and Sustainable Foods

-Making the switch to higher-quality, more nutritious and locally sourced food can help schools create healthy school lunches students enjoy — all while working within a budget.
+Making the switch to higher-quality, more nutritious and locally sourced food can help schools create healthy school lunches that students enjoy — all while working within a budget.
 Preparing more meals on-site can also be a great way to improve the quality of school lunches.
 With the right approach, schools can make positive changes to what their students eat.

 In 2016, the Oakland Unified School District in California made a groundbreaking decision to partner with the Center for Good Food Purchasing.
 This decision enabled the school to source food from local farms and companies that provided nutritious, minimally processed ingredients.